cdhogan/DFT-basics/0_Si_bulk/7_optics/README.md

 1. SCF calculation with `pw.x`.
 The ground state electronic charge density is computed with `pw.x` self-consistently, as before, on a sufficiently dense k-point grid.
 2. NSCF calculation with `pw.x`.
 A non-self-consistent (NSCF) calculation is performed using `pw.x` over a much denser k-point grid and over a larger range of bands (to cover the energy range we are interested in).
-3. Dielectric function calculation with `epsilon.x` or `pw2gw.x`.
+3. Dielectric function calculation with `pw2gw.x` or `epsilon.x`.
 In practice the integral is replaced by a sum over (special) k-points.

-In practice, the calculation requires careful convergence with bands and k-points.
+Like DOS, calculation of optical spectra requires careful convergence with bands and k-points.
 It is easy to end up running large and slow calculations that generate large amount of data.
 Thus it is _very_ important to organise the files neatly.
 Use separate directories for different numbers of k-points and bands.

 NB: currently only norm conserving pseudopotentials are supported, by either code (e.g. FHI, DOJO, GBRV).